Hildreth Meière: Professional organizations

 As Meière herself wrote, “I have always been active in professional organizations, believing that we owe some of our time and energies to them."
 She was the first woman ever appointed to the New York City Art Commission and she was a founder of the Liturgical Arts Society and served as the organization's first president.
 She served four terms as President of the National Society of Mural Painters; six terms as First Vice President of the Architectural League of New York; Director of the Municipal Arts Society; Director of the Department of Mural Decoration at the Beaux Arts Institute of Design; member of the Architectural Guild of America; and a board member of the Art Students League, the Municipal Arts Society, the School Art League, and the Advisory Committee of the Cooper Union Art School, all in New York.

 Awards and recognition

 Meière’s first major award came in recognition of one of her early projects.
 In 1928, a full six years before the Architectural League of New York admitted female members, the organization awarded Meière a gold medal in Mural Decoration for her work at the Nebraska State Capitol.

 The U.S. War Department recognized the work she did with the Citizens Committee for the Army and Navy during World War II.
 In 1956, she became the first woman to win the Fine Arts Medal of the American Institute of Architects.
 Manhattanville College, Meière's alma mater, presented her with an honorary doctorate in 1953, and in 1959 the school presented here with a distinguished service award.

+Legacy

+The International Hildreth Meière Association was formed to "promote and perpetuate" her legacy and maintains a searchable database of her work.